smxi/inxi/README.txt

 Option 2 is far preferred because in terms of my finite time on this planet of ours, the fact is, if I don't have direct (or SSH) access, I can't get much done, and the little I can get done will take 10 to 1000x longer than it should.
-That's my time spent (and sadly, with BSDs, largely lost), not yours.
+That's my time spent (and sadly, with BSDs, largely wasted), not yours.

-I decided I have to adopt this much more strict policy with BSDs after wasting untold hours on trying to get good BSD support, only to see that support break a few years down the road as the data inxi relied in changed structure or syntax, or the tools changed, or whatever else makes the BSDs such a challenge to support.
+I decided I have to adopt this much more strict policy with BSDs after wasting untold hours on trying to get good BSD support, only to see that support break a few years down the road as the data inxi relied on changed structure or syntax, or the tools changed, or whatever else makes the BSDs such a challenge to support.
 In the end, I realized, the only BSDs that are well supported are ones that I have had direct access to for debugging and testing.